use-ink/ink-docs/docs/getting-started/compiling.md

 cargo contract build
 ```

-This command will build the following for your contract: a Wasm binary, a metadata file (which contains the
+This command will build the following for your contract:
+a Wasm binary, a metadata file (which contains the
 contract's ABI) and a `.contract` file which bundles both.

-This `.contract` file can be used to
-deploy your contract to a chain.
-If all goes well, you should see a `target` folder which
-contains these files:
+If all goes well, you should see a `target` folder which contains these files:

 ```
 target